HorseshitPhilosophy/Horseshit/_posts/2025-03-04-11-boundless-void.markdown

 Many cosmological models depict the universe as having a singular beginning—a **Big Bang**, a point of absolute creation from nothing.
 But what if **this beginning never truly ended?** What if reality is not something that started and then unfolded, but something that **is still emerging, still expanding, still in the process of becoming?**

-In the fractalverse framework, **the boundless void is not just a past event—it is an ongoing state.** It is not a static emptiness that existed before creation, but an infinite, recursive structure that is still expanding, still forming, still generating new layers of reality.
+In the Horseshit framework, **the boundless void is not just a past event—it is an ongoing state.** It is not a static emptiness that existed before creation, but an infinite, recursive structure that is still expanding, still forming, still generating new layers of reality.

 ---